About Portspoof

 • All configured TCP ports are always open

-Instead of informing an attacker that a particular port is in a CLOSED or FILTERED state a system running Portspoof will return SYN+ACK for every connection attempt.
+Instead of informing an attacker that a particular port is in a CLOSED or FILTERED state, a system running Portspoof will return SYN+ACK for every connection attempt.

-Portspoof has a huge dynamic service signature database, that will be used to generate responses to your offenders scanning software service probes.
+Portspoof has a huge dynamic service signature database that will be used to generate responses to your offenders' scanning software service probes.

-Reverse exploitation with Portspoof:
+Reverse Exploitation with Portspoof

-By using all of the above mentioned techniques together:
+By using all of the above-mentioned techniques together:

-• the only way to determine if a service is emulated is through a protocol probe (imagine probing protocols for 65k open ports!).
+• The only way to determine if a service is emulated is through a protocol probe (imagine probing protocols for 65k open ports!).

 Screenshots